petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 - Liferay SaaS
 uuid: 7a0e16df-8768-499c-aa23-f033f973ee70
 ---

 # Configuring SEO and Open Graph

 {bdg-secondary}`Available: Liferay DXP/Portal 7.3+`

 Display page templates are custom layouts that display individual content items at a dedicated URL.
 These layouts use both fragments and widgets and can be created for web content articles, documents, blog entries, and more.
 Each template has its own SEO and Open Graph settings that can be filled manually or dynamically.

-Follow these steps to configure SEO and Open Graph settings for a display page template:
+To configure SEO and Open Graph settings for a display page template,

 1. Open the *Site Menu* (![Site Menu](../../../images/icon-product-menu.png)), navigate to *Design* &rarr; *Page Templates*, and click on the *Display Page Templates* tab.